S1eghart/S1eghart/README.md

 - 👋 Hi, I’m Bryce, aka @S1eghart
-- 👀 I’m interested in Game Development and Design
+- 🎮 I designed and developed games using Unity
-- 🌱 I recently finished my bachelors degree in Computer Engineering
+- 👀 I’m interested in MMOs, Cats, and Pixel Art
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I graduated with a Bachelors Degree in Computer Engineering
-- 📫 How to reach me, just send me an email on belenciobrycegiom@gmail.com
+- 📫 Want to talk?
+Send me an email at belenciobrycegiom@gmail.com

 <!---
 S1eghart/S1eghart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.